tasercake/LucidLog/LucidLog.md

 Signals can be of 3 types:

-       	1. *Inputs*: read-only inside module.
+- *Inputs*: read-only inside module.
-        	2. *Outputs:* write-only inside module.
+- *Outputs:* write-only inside module.
-         	3. *InOuts:* Rarely used.
+- *InOuts:* Rarely used.

+###### 30 Sep

+> Lucid seems like a higher level language than I'd initially expected.
+Syntactically, it feels a lot like Java.

 ### Module Body

+Module bodies often contain the following:

+- ​